bemoregt/wwHistogramMatching/README.md

 ![HMat example]( https://github.com/bemoregt/ofxHistogramMatching/blob/master/result.png "HMat1")

 ### Alogrithm
 - It uses not a PDF but a CDF of histogram.
-Because just CDF is one-to-one function.
+Because just CDF is one-to-one function for color converting.

 ### Dependency
 - OpenFrameworks 0.10.1